 - The impact of changing demographics

-Figure out the questions to ask in the context of your organization and then design and run Cafés around these topics.
+Identify the questions to ask in your organization’s context, then design and conduct Cafés around these topics.

-If you can find good external speakers to trigger the conversations, then so much the better – but often it is unnecessary, and a good TED Talk video or another video will do.
+If you can find good external speakers to trigger the conversations, so much the better—but often it is unnecessary, and a good TED Talk or another video will do.

-An Idea Café is a conversational method used to solicit ideas on a particular issue, problem, or opportunity for which you are looking for creative suggestions.
-It is an adaptation of the Knowledge Café and avoids many criticisms of the traditional brainstorm process.
+An Ideation Café is a conversational method used to solicit ideas on a particular issue, problem, or opportunity for which you are looking for creative suggestions.
+It is an adaptation of the Knowledge Café and avoids many criticisms of the traditional brainstorming process.

 Engagement Cafés